Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Related Works

-Part of the literature has also studied how to improve trust in AI.
-Trust may be fostered by aligning algorithmic development around desirable values such as accuracy, explainability, and bias-awareness \cite{srinivasanImprovingTrustData2020, rossiBuildingTrustArtificial2018}.
-Other studies have shown that it might be helpful to use tools such as interactive visualization or even ChatGPT to improve trust in AI in certain contexts \cite{beauxis-aussaletRoleInteractiveVisualization2021, yeImprovedTrustHumanRobot2023}.

-This study contributes to the existing literature by employing quantitative methods to examine trust and the use of LMs in an academic setting.
-Furthermore, this study provides interpretations of the findings to improve the understanding of how to build trust responsibly in LMs, with a particular emphasis on how this contextualized knowledge can inform the development of AI strategies at universities.
+This study contributes to the existing literature by employing quantitative methods to examine trust and the use of LLMs in an academic setting.
+Furthermore, this study provides interpretations of the findings to improve the understanding of how to build trust responsibly in LLMs, with a particular emphasis on how this contextualized knowledge can inform the development of AI policies in academic institutions.